Azure/azure-sdk/docs/typescript/implementation.md

 {% include requirement/MUSTNOT id="ts-versioning-no-version-0" %} use a major version of 0, even for preview packages.

+{% include requirement/MUST id="general-versioning-bump" %} select a version number greater than the highest version number of any other released Track 1 packages for the service.

 Semantic versioning is more of a lofty ideal than a practical specification for some libraries.
 Also, [one person's bug might be another person's key feature](https://xkcd.com/1172/).
 Package authors are required to follow semver in a way that is useful for their consumers.

 For more details, review the [Releases policy]({{ site.baseurl }}/policies_releases.html).